-The Code of Practice on Local Authority Accounting in the United Kingdom 2022 - 2023 requires the disclosure of information relating to the expected impact of changes that will be required by a new standard that has been introduced but not yet adopted and applies to the adoption of the following disclosures as amended in the 2023 - 2024 code.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2023 - 2024 requires the disclosure of information relating to the expected impact of changes that will be required by a new standard that has been introduced but not yet adopted and applies to the adoption of the following disclosures as amended in the 2024 - 2025 code.

-IFRS 16 - Leases
+IFRS 16 - Leases.

-- IAS 8 -Definition of accounting estimates.
+IAS 8 - Definition of accounting estimates.

-- IAS 1 Disclosure of Accounting Policies
+IAS 1 - Classification of current and non-current liabilities.

-- IAS 12 Deferred tax
+IAS 12 - Deferred tax.

-- IFRS 3 Updating reference to the conceptual framework.
+IFRS 7/ IAS 7 - Supplier finance arrangements.

-The code requires implementation of the above disclosure from 1 April 2023.
-These changes are not considered to have a material effect on the Pension Fund accounts of 2022 - 2023.
+The code requires implementation of the above disclosure from 1 April 2024.
+These changes are not considered to have a material effect on the Pension Fund accounts of 2023 - 2024.